camunda/camunda/docs/src/bpmn-workflows/data-flow.md

 Input mappings extract content and copy it to an empty target payload.

-In the following table some input mappings examples are listed, to give a overview of what is possible with the input mappings.
+In the following table, some input mappings examples are listed to give a overview of what is possible with the input mappings.
-The column workflow instance payload contains the outgoing payload, the input mapping the mapping which is executed to get the result which is listed in the task payload column.
-Each line has a description to clarify for what the mapping can be used.
+The 'Workflow Instance Payload' column contains the outgoing payload, the 'Input Mapping' column contains the mapping which is executed to get the result which is in turn listed in the 'Task Payload' column.
+Each line has a description to clarify what the mapping can be used for.

 <table>